daudix/daudix.one/content/blog/2024-10-04-17th-year-review/index.md

 - [Got an alt account](@/blog/2024-01-23-alt-profile-on-akkoma/index.md) on [pleroma.envs.net](https://pleroma.envs.net)
 - Started hating purple and then fell in love again
 - Made 3928 commits on Codeberg (I'm very sorry)
+- Met even more awesome people (online, of course)
 - Started participating in the [100DaysToOffload](https://100daystooffload.com) challenge
 - Made 149 contributions on GitHub (whatever that means)
 - Posted ~650 posts on main Fediverse account and ~300 on alt